zer0def/nginxinc-kubernetes-ingress/README.md

 > All documentation should only be used with the latest stable release, indicated on [the releases
 > page](https://github.com/nginxinc/kubernetes-ingress/releases) of the GitHub repository.

-1. Install the NGINX Ingress Controller using the [Helm chart](https://docs.nginx.com/nginx-ingress-controller/installation/installing-nic/installation-with-helm/) or the Kubernetes
+1. Install NGINX Ingress Controller using the [Helm chart](https://docs.nginx.com/nginx-ingress-controller/installation/installing-nic/installation-with-helm/) or the Kubernetes
    [manifests](https://docs.nginx.com/nginx-ingress-controller/installation/installing-nic/installation-with-manifests/).
 1. Configure load balancing for a simple web application: